 Using Cpk in Your Tolerance Stack-Up Analysis

-So, if the (allowable) mean deviation μ is not known, you can use the value μ=1.5σ like many of other companies.
-Let’s enter that into the formula for the Cpk and further state that the LSL and the USL are equal to your (symmetric!) tolerance specification ‘Tol’.
-Then after reworking you get: σ = Tol / (1.5 + 3Cpk).
-If you do not want to use the factor 1.5 but the factor k (μ=kσ) then you get: σ = Tol / (k + 3Cpk).
+So, if the (allowable) mean deviation μ is not known, you can use the value μ=1.5σ as many other companies do.
+Let’s put this into the formula for the Cpk, and let’s also say that the LSL and the USL are equal to your (symmetrical!) tolerance specification ‘Tol’.
+Then, after reworking, you get: σ = Tol / (1.5 + 3Cpk).
+If you want to use the factor k (μ=kσ) instead of 1.5, then you get: σ = Tol / (k + 3Cpk).
 Since you almost always calculate with 3σ, you still have to multiply this answer by 3.

-You now get two columns for each degree of freedom in your tolerance table.
+You now have two columns in your tolerance table for each degree of freedom.
 One with the 3σ value and one with the expected maximum drift μ.
 You can easily add up the 3σ values statistically, but how do you add up the individual drift values?

 Stack-up Drift in Your Tolerance Table.
 And put it in a Template!

-Drift is often not a phenomenon that averages out easily.
-So statistical addition is not realistic.
+Drift is often not a phenomenon that can be easily averaged.
+Thus, statistical summation is not realistic.
 On the other hand, worst-case addition is again very pessimistic.
 It is unlikely that drift will always be maximally unfavorable for all parts in your tolerance chain.
 So something in between?
 Yes, something in between seems best.
-I favor the assumption that the drift μ is randomly distributed for every part in your tolerance chain.
-Not too optimistic by statistically adding up, nor too pessimistic by considering the drift as worst-case
+I prefer the assumption that the drift μ is randomly distributed for each part in your tolerance chain.
+Not too optimistic by statistically adding up, nor too pessimistic by considering the drift as worst-case.

 Randomly distributed is the same as uniformly distributed.
-And uniformly distributed values may be added statistically with a correction factor.
+And uniformly distributed values can be statistically added with a correction factor.
 For uniformly distributed values, the correction factor is exactly √3.
-There is no need to work all that out yourself.
-All this thinking and calculation is standard in the TolStackUp template, available here on the site.
+There is no need to figure all this out yourself.
+All this thinking and calculating is standard in the TolStackUp template, available here on the site.